ststimac/stephaniestimac-blog/posts/2023/01/css-initial-letter.md

 ---
-title: Greater styling control over type with `initial-letter`
+title: Greater styling control over type with CSS `initial-letter`
 description: An overview of the new CSS property `initial-letter` for more styling control over the first letter.
 date: 2023-01-12
 tags: